 Their primary role is in preventing infections in the hospital and they follow stringent processes to keep sterile items cordoned off from contaminated devices or instruments, and to ensure proper sterilization of all items.

-RFID can help CSSD departments better manage this process, and provide a real-time, accurate electronic record of the status of instrumentation and medical devices.
-RFID does not introduce any new processes into the reprocessing workflow; instead, it guides each item automatically through those workflows, and provides documentation indicating when each step in the process is complete.
-It can also update the system when the instruments have undergone repairs, sharpening or modification.
+Sterile processing tracking systems don’t introduce any new processes into the reprocessing workflow; instead, they guide each item automatically through those workflows and provide documentation indicating when each step in the process is complete.
+They can also update the system when the instruments have undergone repairs, sharpening, or modification.

 In addition to a complete range of field-proven RFID tags available off-the-shelf, Xerafy offers Custom RFID Tags services, covering everything from a personalization service bureau to custom-design engineering capabilities.